LILogic Net: Compact Logic Gate Networks with Learnable Connectivity for Efficient Hardware Deployment: Experiments

 \subsubsection{Empirical Comparison Across Layer Widths and Depths on MNIST}

-As shown in Table~\ref{tab:accuracy_layers}, random and non-trainable $F$ interconnects, consistently perform the worst.
+As shown in Table~\ref{tab:accuracy_layers}, random and non-trainable $F$ interconnects consistently perform the worst.
 Their inflexibility requires significantly wider or deeper networks to achieve moderate accuracy, illustrating the limitations of static wiring.
 Top-$K$ sparse interconnects, on the other hand, deliver strong results across nearly all configurations.
 Even under extreme sparsity (e.g., Top8), models reach over \textbf{98.6\%} accuracy when wide or deep enough, outperforming $L$ interconnects in many regimes.
 The best-performing configuration overall—a Top32 model with two 16K-wide layers (2Top32-16K)—achieves \textbf{98.95\%} accuracy.
-Notably, Top-$K$ models continue to improve with additional depth, unlike $L$-type architectures, whose performance tends to saturate or decline beyond two layers due to overfitting or training instability.

 Figure~\ref{fig:plot_FKL} illustrates how test accuracy scales with depth for different interconnect strategies and layer widths.
-Notably, even under aggressive sparsity (Top8), models consistently outperform $F$ interconnects across all depths—even with reduced layer width.
-For instance, a 2Top8-2K model achieves 96.97\%, surpassing the 2F-8K model (94.83\%). $L$ interconnects attain slightly higher accuracy at shallow depths (e.g., 98.45\% for 1L-8K), but their gains saturate quickly.
-In contrast, Top8 models continue to improve with added depth, highlighting that sparse, learnable connectivity not only generalizes well but also scales more effectively than static or dense alternatives.